6LoWPAN Range

 **Enhanced Efficiency and Productivity**

-With IoT, massive automation and real-time data collection become possible.
+With IoT, massive automation and real-time data collection have become possible.
 This translates into increased efficiency and productivity across industries.
 From smart factories optimizing production processes to automated inventory management systems, IoT streamlines operations and minimizes human intervention.

 **Improved Quality of Life**